 Software projects have many risks and each of these risks has its own variation.
 In general, in-house is the safest venue and offshore is the riskiest, with nearshore somewhere in between, although closer to the in-house situation.

 This is but a brief review of the major risks, to help you be on the look out for them and identify them, and, ultimately, to help manage your projects to success.

-Find somebody who has had experience managing a remote team, preferably somebody who understands the cultural differences between your team and the remote team.
-This requirement stands even if you plan to outsource onshore!Learn More
+Find somebody who has had experience managing a remote team and understands the cultural differences between your team and the remote team.

 You need to have a technical lead for for every five or six offshore engineers.
 These leads act as the bridge between the offshore and US teams and must, therefore, work a shift that overlaps both teams.

 Find out what the turnover is in the particular area where your vendor is located.
-Also, ask vendors what their turnover has been in the last 12 months, and last 24 months (i.e., you want to know if their rate is going up).
-If a vendor’s numbers don’t jive with the reported turnover numbers for the area, then keep looking for another vendor.Learn More
+Also, ask vendors what their turnover has been in the last 12 months, and last 24 months (you want to know if their rate is going up).

-The main cause of the difference in productivity is due to experience and skills level of the engineers that outsourcing vendors can attract, and retain.
+Productivity is lost due to experience and skills level of the engineers that outsourcing vendors can attract, and retain.
 The outsourcing vendor is motivated to put together a team quickly, to start billing sooner.
-This is simply the nature of the business.Learn More